polkadot-fellows/RFCs/text/XXXX-minimal-relay.md

 Polkadot's scaling approach allows many distinct state machines (known generally as parachains) to operate with common guarantees about the validity and security of their state transitions.
-Polkadot provides these common guarantees by executing the state transitions on a strict subset of the total validator set.
+Polkadot provides these common guarantees by executing the state transitions on a strict subset (a backing group) of the total validator set.

 However, state transitions on the Relay Chain need to be executed by _all_ validators.
-This execution consumes compute time on a vast majority of validators that could be used for validating parachains, as in, offering more coretime (a.k.a. blockspace) to the network.
+The resources of the complement of a single backing group could be used to offer more cores.
+As in, they could be offering more coretime (a.k.a. blockspace) to the network.

-By moving as much state transition logic off the Relay Chain and into "system chains" -- a set of parachains that, with the Relay Chain, make up the Polkadot protocol -- the Polkadot Ubiquitous Computer can specialise in providing its primary offering: secure blockspace.
+By minimising state transition logic on the Relay Chain by migrating it into "system chains" -- a set of parachains that, with the Relay Chain, make up the Polkadot protocol -- the Polkadot Ubiquitous Computer can maximise its primary offering: secure blockspace.

 ## Stakeholders